0x9900/randwire/README.md

 13:45:27 INFO: "wire.png" saved
 ```

-This will generate the following image.
-Where the blue blocks
+The program generates an image showing the length of the wire to
-represent the length of wire to avoid.
+avoid.
+The blue blocks represent the length of the wire that might
+cause tuning problems.

 ![Wire Length](https://raw.githubusercontent.com/0x9900/randwire/main/misc/wire.png)

-More info on my blog post [Random-Wire antenna][1] related to this program.

 [1]: https://0x9900.com/random-wire-antenna/